Man Who Recorded Ahmaud Arbery Shooting Reportedly Receiving Death Threats

 “We investigate everybody involved in the case, including the individual who shot the video,” GBI Director Vic Reynolds said in a press conference.

-Reynolds further called the cellphone-recorded video, which was 36-seconds long and shot from Bryan’s vehicle as it trailed behind Arbery, a “very important piece of evidence,” but insisted it is not the only piece of evidence in this case.
+Reynolds further called the cellphone-captured video, which was 36-seconds long and recorded from Bryan’s vehicle as it trailed behind Arbery, a “very important piece of evidence,” but insisted it is not the only piece of evidence in this case.

 Kevin Gough, Bryan’s lawyer, replied to the situation in a statement to First Coast News, saying that despite the fact his client was cooperating with authorities on the case, the announcements made by police have endangered his life, as well as that of his family’s, friends and neighbors.